RupamMal/Mutual-Fund-Guide/DEPLOYMENT.md

 - In your project dashboard, go to Settings > Domains
 - Add your custom domain

+## What Was Fixed

+1. **Python Version Issue**: Changed from Python 3.12 to 3.11
+   - Python 3.12 removed `distutils` which older pandas/numpy versions need
+   - Updated `runtime.txt` and `vercel.json` accordingly

+2. **Dependency Compatibility**:
+   - pandas==2.0.3 (compatible with Python 3.11)
+   - numpy==1.24.3 (compatible with Python 3.11)
+   - All other dependencies are Python 3.11 compatible

+3. **Build Configuration**:
+   - Added `maxLambdaSize: "50mb"` to handle larger dependencies
+   - Set explicit Python version in vercel.json

 ## Important Notes

 1. **File Size Limits**: Vercel has a 50MB limit for serverless functions.
 Your Excel file might cause issues.